 How to Comply

-Make sure OSP has a complete description of research you propose, including international shipment, travel, or collaboration and the possible use of items or technology subject to U.S. export controls.
-OSP review is intended to assure that your research qualifies as fundamental research.
+- Answer the export control certification questions in the proposal process as accurately as possible.
+Make sure OSP has a complete description of research you propose, including international shipments, field deployments, travel, or collaboration (official or informal), visiting scientists, international teaching, and the possible use of tangible items, software or technology subject to U.S. export controls.
+OSP review is intended to assure that your research qualifies as fundamental research and that tools required to conduct the research do not unduly limit participation by non-US persons.

-The tangible results of fundamental research, such as prototypes, materials, and samples, are subject to U.S. export controls and may require authorization to ship outside the U.S. Consult the MIT Export Controls website before shipping or travelling internationally, and follow up with the campus Export Control Officer if you have any questions.
+The tangible products of fundamental research, such as prototypes, materials, and samples, are subject to U.S. export controls and may require authorization to ship outside the U.S. Consult the MIT Export Controls website before shipping, or when teaching or traveling internationally.
+Follow up with the campus Export Control Officer if you have any questions.